dsanthak/NASSCOM-VSD-SoC-Design/README.md

     - [Timing analysis with ideal clocks using openSTA](#timing-analysis-with-ideal-clocks-using-opensta)
       - Setup timing analysis and introduction to flip-flop setup time
       - Introduction to clock jitter and uncertainty
+      - Lab steps to configure OpenSTA for post-synth timing analysis
+      - Lab steps to optimize synthesis to reduce setup violations
     - Clock Tree Synthesis TritonCTS and signal integrity
+      - Clock tree routing and buffering using H-Tree algorithm
     - Timing analysis with real clocks using openSTA
 5. Final steps for RTL2GDS using tritonRoute and openSTA